GPALPP1

-KIAA1704, also known as LSR7 (lipopolysaccharide-specific response protein 7), is a protein that in humans is encoded by the GPALPP1 (GPALPP motifs containing 1) gene.
-The function of KIAA1704 is not yet well understood.
-KIAA1704 contains one domain of unknown function, DUF3752.
+GPALPP motifs-containing protein 1, also known as LSR7 (lipopolysaccharide-specific response protein 7), is a protein that in humans is encoded by the GPALPP1 (GPALPP motifs containing 1) gene (previously KIAA1704).
+The function of the protein GPALPP1 is not yet well understood.
+GPALPP1 contains one domain of unknown function, DUF3752.
 The protein contains a conserved, uncharged, repeated motif GPALPP(GF) near the N terminus and an unusual, conserved, mixed charge throughout (alternating readily between positive and negative charges).
 It is predicted to be localized to the nucleus.

 Clinical significance

-KIAA1704 has at least a 5 fold expression loss associated with mantle cell lymphoma.
+GPALPP1 has at least a 5 fold expression loss associated with mantle cell lymphoma.

-In a second study, researchers used a linkage disequilibrium mapping study of locus 13q13-14 to investigate potential susceptibility for autism over a 1.5 Mb linkage peak, including KIAA1704.
-A single marker PDTPhase analysis was performed for four SNPs for KIAA1704; however, none of the SNPs were statistically significant in associating the marker with the loci.
+In a second study, researchers used a linkage disequilibrium mapping study of locus 13q13-14 to investigate potential susceptibility for autism over a 1.5 Mb linkage peak, including GPALPP1.
+A single marker PDTPhase analysis was performed for four SNPs for GPALPP1; however, none of the SNPs were statistically significant in associating the marker with the loci.

-An expression study found that KIAA1704 is significantly up-regulated in U937 cells (macrophage-like human cell line) when treated with nicotine.
+An expression study found that GPALPP1 is significantly up-regulated in U937 cells (macrophage-like human cell line) when treated with nicotine.